Use the e-learning modules developed by the Library for self-study or to refresh your information literacy skills.

 WUR Library has defined six competency areas (sets of skills and understandings) for Information Literacy.

-WUR Library has a large range of e-learning modules per competency area.
-Scroll down below to get a description of the available e-learning modules and access to them.
+WUR Library has developed a large range of e-learning modules per competency area.
+Check the list on the right, or scroll down below to get a description of the available e-learning modules and access to them.
 The e-learning modules work best on the computer.
 Some modules can also be done on other devices (indicated at the begining of the module).

 In this module, you'll learn how to translate your research question into a search query to do a systematic search in various databases, how to improve your search results, when to stop searching and how to manage your search queries.